siracozgultekin/FilteringUsers/README.md

 # UserFilter
- This is a demo app which is used to filter users according to Country/City or Full Name.
+This is a demo application built with Flutter/Dart to filter users by Country/City or Full Name.